 In cases of viral pandemics, transmission-based precautions are necessary to assist in containing the infection and preventing further transmission.
-Optometry practices should be prepared to:
+11,12 Optometry practices should be prepared to:

-- 1- Triage patients over the phone or at a safe distance - 2- Consider utilising telehealth consultation, if appropriate - 3- Reschedule non-urgent appointments, at the discretion of the optometrist - 4- Make tissues, face masks and alcohol-based hand sanitiser available in waiting areas - 5- Perform frequent hand hygiene after contact with respiratory secretions and contaminated objects or materials - 6- Follow respiratory hygiene techniques (i.e. covering mouth or nose during coughing or sneezing with a medical mask, tissues or sleeve or flexed elbow, followed by hand hygiene) - 7- Immediately dispose of tissues into a hands-free waste receptacle - masks, gloves, eye protection and breath shields for the slitlamp - 9- Use disposable equipment where possible (e.g. single-use tonometer probes) - 10- Perform systematic and enhanced decontamination of work surfaces after each patient - 11- Advise staff not to attend work when unwell - 12- Consider requiring staff to have vaccinations as part of employment - 13- Encourage home delivery of spectacle/contact lenses to reduce the number of potentially infectious people visiting the practice
+- 1- Triage patients over the phone or at a safe distance - 2- Consider utilising telehealth consultation, if appropriate - 3- Reschedule non-urgent appointments, at the discretion of the optometrist - 4- Make tissues, face masks and alcohol-based hand sanitiser available in waiting areas - 5- Perform frequent hand hygiene after contact with respiratory secretions and contaminated objects or materials - 6- Follow respiratory hygiene techniques (i.e. covering mouth or nose during coughing or sneezing with a medical mask, tissues or sleeve or flexed elbow, followed by hand hygiene) - 7- Immediately dispose of tissues into a hands-free waste receptacle - 8- Use appropriate PPE, such as surgical masks, P2/N95 masks, gloves, eye protection and breath shields for the slitlamp - 9- Use disposable equipment where possible (e.g. single-use tonometer probes) - 10- Perform systematic and enhanced decontamination of work surfaces after each patient

+- 11- Advise staff not to attend work when unwell - 12- Consider requiring staff to have vaccinations as part of employment13 - 13- Encourage home delivery of spectacle/contact lenses to reduce the number of potentially infectious people visiting the practice